 Gokarna Mahadev Temple

 Legend has it that Lord Shiva was wandering the Gokarna woodlands in the camouflage of a deer when the Gods descended searching for him.
 They remembered him and "caught" him by the horns.
-Simultaneously, the horn broke into three pieces and the spot where Brahma covered these pieces is the place where the temple is found.
-The engravings found at Gokarneshwor Temple, which in its present structure was implicit 1582 AD by a Gopiran Bharo, depicts the causes of the spot a long time before the Lichhavi period and advises us that the spot was of incredible criticalness even before them.
+Simultaneously, the horn broke into three pieces, and the spot where Brahma covered these pieces is the place where the temple is found.
+The engravings found at Gokarneshwor Temple, which in its present structure was implicit 1582 AD by a Gopiran Bharo, depicts the causes of the spot a long time before the Lichhavi period and advises us that the site was of incredible criticalness even before them.
 Individuals visit this temple in memory of their dads on Gokarna Aunsi, which falls around September.

 Santaneshwor Mahadev Temple

 According to legend, as Lord Shiva was distressfully hefting the assemblage of Sati all around the globe, the bosom of Sati fell on top of the slope where Santaneshwor Mahadev temple stands.
 It is situated in Jharuwarasi in Lalitpur.
-It is accepted that the individuals who don't have kids, when they please Lord Shiva visiting by Santaneshwor Mahadev Temple, at that point their lap would not get barren.
+Therefore, it is accepted that the individuals who don't have kids, when they please Lord Shiva visiting by Santaneshwor Mahadev Temple, at that point their lap would not get barren.